-Browse on keywords: crop rotation wheat government farm programs
+Browse on keywords: economics crop rotation government farm programs

 7733.
 Young, D.L. and W. Goldstein.
 1988.
 How government farm programs discourage sustainable cropping systems: a U.S. case study..
 How systems work: Proc.
 Farming Systems Research Symp.
 1987.

 Compares enterprise budgets for wheat production in the Palouse of a conventional systems using normal fertilizers and pesticides with a PALS rotation using black medic and limited pesticides.
 Costs per acre were $130 for conventional and $57 for PALS, with net returns higher for PALS under all scenarios except a high yield site with government price supports.
 PALS became more profitable than conventional with wheat at $3.50/bu for a high yield site and at $5.00/bu for a low yield site.